underlost/underlost.net/source/site/_portfolio/08-gmachina.md

 layout: portfolio
 title: gMachina
 slug: gmachina
-deck: Indie Game
+deck: An Indie Game
 color: 005e6a
 rgba: 0,94,106,.5
 image: /assets/img/portfolio/gmachina.jpg
 permalink: /portfolio/gmachina/
 date: 2015-01-01
-previous_page: mbarrington
+previous_page: winecountry
 next_page: replica
 ---

 gMachina is a small indie game I'm working on.
-It is a first person, psychological horror adventure game, scheduled to be released on PC, Mac, and Linux.
-It's currently being developed in Unreal Engine 4 with the **Oculus Rift**, and potentially other VR headsets, in mind.
+It is a first person, psychological horror adventure game, scheduled to be released on PC, Mac, and Linux at some point.
+It's currently being developed in Unreal Engine 4 with the **HTC Vive**, and potentially other VR headsets, in mind.

 <ul class="list-inline clearfix">
 {% for image in site.data.screenshots.gmachina %}